opengisch/QField-docs/en/user-guide/track_lines_polygons.rst

 Tracking of lines and polygons
 ==============================

-You have the possibility to do tracking session on lines and polygons.
+You have the possibility to do tracking on lines and polygons.

 It's available when GPS is enabled.
 Tracking session can be started over the legend - long press on the layer.